-For the six months ended June 30, 1996, one OEM accounted for 26.4% of the Company's total revenues, and for the fiscal year ended December 31, 1995, three OEMs accounted for 18% in the aggregate of total revenues.
-The one OEM account which accounted for 26.4% of the Company's total revenues for the six months ended June 30, 1996 substantially contributed to the Company's increase in revenues for such period.
-Recently, due to a decrease in market demand for its products, this OEM has decreased the number of power supplies it has purchased from the Company.
-In light of such decrease in demand, it is unlikely that this OEM will continue to purchase power supplies from the Company at the same rate that it had done during the first six months of 1996.
-In addition during 1995, two distributors accounted for 37% of revenues, and during 1994, one distributor accounted for 16% of revenues.
+For the nine months ended September 30, 1996, one OEM accounted for 20.8% of the Company's total revenues, and for the fiscal year ended December 31, 1995, three OEMs accounted for 18% in the aggregate of total revenues.
+The one OEM account which accounted for 20.8% of the Company's total revenues for the nine months ended September 30, 1996 substantially contributed to the Company's increase in revenues for such period.
+Recently, this OEM has decreased the number of power supplies it has purchased from the Company.
+Further, this OEM has indicated that it will require a higher wattage power supply for its new products and that the OEM intends to use a power supply manufacturer other than Digital to manufacture such new higher wattage power supply.
+Although this OEM has not indicated when it intends to switch over to the higher wattage power supply to satisfy the needs of this OEM.
+However, even if the Company is able to design a new higher wattage power supply to satisfy the needs of this OEM.
+However, even if the Company is able to design a new higher wattage power supply in its new products.

+During 1995, two distributors accounted for 37% of revenues, and during 1994, one distributor accounted for 16% of revenues.
+Recently, a long term customer of one of the distributors has substantially increased its purchase of power supplies.
+For the nine months ended September 30, 1996 and 1995, the customer of the distributor represented 8.20% and 3.81% of the Company's total revenues.
+Although no assurance can be given, the Company believes that if the customer of the distributor continues to increase its purchases of power supplies, this increase will offset the potential decrease in sales to the OEM discussed in the preceding paragraph.
 See "Risk Factors -- Dependence on Computer and Other Electronic Equipment Industries; Customers' Product Obsolescence."
 The loss of any one of these OEM customers would have an adverse effect on the Company's revenues.
 See "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."